raebann/portfolio-jekyll-theme/README.md

 You'll only need to use these tags in two instances: for [category pages](#categories), where you'll include the `projects.html` file, and for [images](#images), where you'll include the `image.html` file.
 For details on the keys and values to use for those tags, refer to their respective sections.
 Don't worry if you don't quite understand this now; we'll go over examples further down.

+### Editing & Saving Files

+The easiest way to edit your site's files is through the GitHub web interface.
+Simply navigate to any file above and click on the :pencil2: icon in the top-right.
+This will let you edit the file right in your browser, and in the case of Markdown files, to preview the changes by clicking the **Preview Changes** button.
+Deleted content will show up with a red border on the left, while new content will have a green one.

+To save changes, write a short description of the changes in the box below (under the **Commit changes** header) and click the **Commit changes** button.
+This will save the file and cause Jekyll to rebuild your website.
+The process can take a couple of minutes, so be patient if you don't see the changes right away.
+Also keep in mind that GitHub has a limit of 10 builds per hour, and since a build happens every time you save a file, you probably want to make all your changes at once and then save.
+It's probably okay to go slightly over the limit once or twice, but I wouldn't push it.

 ## Configuration & Usage

 ### Site Settings